module-federation/module-federation-examples/advanced-api/dynamic-remotes-runtime-environment-variables/README.md

 # Running Demo

-Run `yarn start`.
+Run `pnpm start`.
 This will build and serve both `host` and `remote` on ports 3000 and 3001 respectively.

 - [localhost:3000](http://localhost:3000/) (HOST)
 - [localhost:3001](http://localhost:3001/) (STANDALONE REMOTE)